-Additions

-- 1) Addition of a frontage street or road. - 2) Addition of auxiliary lanes such as speed change, storage, or climbing lanes.

-Barriers

-- 3) Earthwork protective structures within or adjacent to the right-of-way area. - Extensions and new installation of walls. - 5) Replacement of retaining walls to a higher standard. - Extension or new installation of guardrails, fences, raised medians or barriers for traffic safety.
+Expenditures Types of Work Additions 1.
+The addition of a frontage street or road 2.
+Addition of auxiliary lanes such as speed change, storage, or climbing lanes Barriers 3.
+Earthwork protective structures within or adjacent to the Earthwork protective structures within or adjacent to the right-of- way area 4.
+Extensions and new installation of walls 5.
+Replacement of retaining walls to a higher standard 6.
+Extension of new installation of guardrails, fence lines, raised medians, or barriers for traffic safety